Consistency is the key to success in any are of your life.

 Consistency is not about will power, it’s about manipulated will power.

-Implement the steps below (in this order) and you’ll see compounding results.
+Implement the steps below (in this order) and you’ll create powerful and compounding results.

 If you put all these pieces in place you’re psychology will be hacked by default and your consistency will skyrocket.